ecoreng/messageboy/readme.md

 ```

-This previous example demonstrates the abstraction of the API, but it doesn't show a clear advantage vs sending the mail manually, but notice that we can use adapters to do handle or interpret the message however we want, for instance sending the message to a Database, through HTTP Post to another API, to a socket connection, a File, another API using any SDK, etc.
+This previous example demonstrates the abstraction of the API, but it doesn't show a clear advantage over sending the mail manually.
+The important thing to notice is that we can use adapters to do handle or interpret the message however we want, for instance sending the message to a Database, through HTTP Post to another API, to a socket connection, a File, another API using any SDK, etc.

 ```php